 Not necessary for this item

-(2010).Mistakes in identity: sexual orientation and credibility in the asylum process [Master’s thesis, the American University in Cairo].
+(2010).Mistakes in identity: sexual orientation and credibility in the asylum process [Thesis, the American University in Cairo].
 AUC Knowledge Fountain.

-Budd, Michael.
+Budd, Michael Carl.
 Mistakes in identity: sexual orientation and credibility in the asylum process.
 2010.
-American University in Cairo, Master's thesis.
+American University in Cairo, Thesis.
 AUC Knowledge Fountain.